 CHILD INJURED AT DAYCARE – HIGHCHAIR NEGLIGENCE

 A recent study published in the journal Clinical Pediatrics examined the rate and causes of injuries to children who were placed in a highchair.
 People expect that a child is secure and safe from falls and injuries while in a high chair at home or at the child’s daycare.
 However, the study showed that in the United States, a child is taken to the hospital as a result of high chair or booster seat related injury every hour, an average of 9,400 injuries per year.
-Minnesota is no exception to this problem of injury at home or a daycare, and our lawyers get several calls every year for a child injured at a daycare this way.
+Minnesota is no exception to this problem of a child injury at a daycare or home, and our lawyers get several calls every year for a child injured at a daycare this way.